 - Share ideas or ask questions.
 Ongoing communication is critical.

-- Point out items or situations, even temporary ones, that can increase safety and security.
+- Point out items or situations, even temporary ones, that can increase safety.

 - Don’t feel reluctant to bring up any concern or issue; that’s why our managers are on-site.

-Sunstates managers are trained to ask for suggestions and to recognize good ideas.
+Sunstates managers receive thorough training to ask for suggestions and to recognize good ideas.
 Please take advantage of this opportunity to upgrade your security program continually.

-For more information on how Sunstates Security manages on-site security, or for an evaluation of your existing security, please call 866-710-2019 or email us.
+For more information on how Sunstates Security manages on-site security, or for an evaluation of your existing security, please call 866-710-2019 or contact us.